-Tier 2 - Brand name drugs for which generic equivalents are not available, but are cost-effective, safe, and highly recommended by clinicians as first-line therapy.
+Tier 2 - Brand name drugs for which generic equivalents are not available, but are cost- effective, safe, and highly recommended by clinicians as first-line therapy.
+This tier also includes drugs that require Prior Authorization; vaccines; and certain drugs that have annual or lifetime maximums (e.g. fertility, erectile dysfunction, weight loss, smoking cessation, narcotics).
+Some drugs in this Tier are only eligible for paper claim submission.

 Drugs that are not generics or first line therapies in the treatment of specific medical conditions.
-If you take a Tier 2 drug, you can either switch to a Tier 1 alternative or continue to take the drug you're on, but you'll have to pay more.
+If you take a Tier 2 drug, you can either switch to a Tier 1 alternative or you can continue to take the drug you're on, but you'll have to pay more.
 Discuss alternate drug options with your doctor.